mikeydiamonds/streaming/README.md

 The beauty of this streaming method is the server is ephemeral, meaning once the stream has ended you can `destroy` the server.
 This saves money and prevents malicious actors from tampering with your setup.

 You will need to visit each platform to obtain your stream key and stream URL.
-Each time you live stream will require a new stream key.
+Each time you live stream will require a new stream key and a rerunning this script.

 ### Facebook